11 Best Places for Camping in Connecticut

 5. Macedonia Brook State Park, Kent

 Nestled quietly on the Blue Trail, which leads up Cobble Mountain and other area peaks, the park is home to a stellar campground worthy of at least a two-night stay.
-It's easily one of the best places to camp in Connecticut.
+It's easily one of the best places for camping in Connecticut.

 Choose from 51 sites, all set within a peaceful, rustic setting.
 Some sites lie in the woods, others in a meadow, and still more beside a stream.
 Choose the spot that's best for you.